 High Ropes Course at Union Station

-This 90,000 cubic foot attraction spans over three stories high above Union Station and the St. Louis Aquarium.
-The Sky Trail Ropes Course is thrilling and has so many features, I don’t know if you’ll be able to complete them all in one visit!
-The favorite spot of guests is the 100 foot zip line that takes you zipping right over the Union Station lobby.
+This 90,000 cubic foot attraction spans three stories high above Union Station and the St. Louis Aquarium.
+The Sky Trail Ropes Course is thrilling and has so many features, that I don’t know if you’ll be able to complete them all in one visit!
+The favorite spot of guests is the 100-foot zip line that takes you zipping right over the Union Station lobby.
 Children under age 13 must be accompanied by an adult on the course.
 I attempted the course with three of my children and this wasn’t a good idea, you won’t be able to complete as many of the obstacles in a group that size.
-The Sky Tykes course was a lot of fun for my three year old and it was totally worth the $5 price tag.
+The Sky Tykes course was a lot of fun for my three year old and it was worth the $5 price tag.
 Kids up to 48 inches tall can play in the Sky Tykes area.
 On both the Sky Trail and the Sky Tykes area, you’ll have a timer attached to your harness and it will beep when your 30 minutes are complete.

 Admission for the Ropes Course at Union Station is $15 per person for 30 minutes.
 Sky Tykes admission is $5 per child for 30 minutes.